 Stock issued and liabilities assumed \$ 22.8

 Estimated direct acquisition costs 1.1

 Total \$ 23.9

+9

 In conformity with Financial Accounting Standard SFAS 142, "Goodwill and Other Intangible Assets", the total purchase price was allocated to the estimated fair value of assets acquired and liabilities assumed.
 As Cerdelinx was not considered a business under SFAS 141, "Business Combinations," no goodwill was recognized.
 In estimating the fair value of the assets acquired, management considered various factors, including an appraisal.
+The purchase price allocation is subject to further refinement and change over the four quarters subsequent to the acquisition.
+We are in the process of completing our integration of Cerdelinx and accordingly, the amounts recorded are based on our current estimates of these costs.
 The total purchase price was allocated as follows (in millions):

 Core technology \$ 7.2

 Deferred stock compensation 5.8

-In-process research and development costs 5.7
+In process research and development costs 5.7

 Work force 4.7

 Liabilities assumed (1.2)

 Equipment 1.1

 Non compete agreement 0.3

 Cash 0.3

 Total \$ 23.9